pmean/build-website/text/05/SingleObservation.md

 single observation in one of the groups.
 It forces you to make a questionable assumption about variability and it has almost no precision.
 If you encountered such a situation, though, after the fact, then it is indeed possible to perform a t-test.
-I\'ll leave it to your conscience whether you SHOULD perform such a test.
+I'll leave it to your conscience whether you SHOULD perform such a test.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Small sample size issues](../category/SmallSampleSizeIssues.html).